Last updated: May 20, 2026

 Delete local data from the in-app settings or by clearing your browser’s storage.

 Request deletion of your Peak Health account by emailing privacy@peakhealth.es.
-We will remove the synchronized copy of your data from our Supabase project within 30 days and confirm when the process is complete.
+We will remove the synchronized copy of your data from our Supabase project within 30 days, confirm when the process is complete, and issue a best-effort person-delete request to PostHog so your analytics history is erased as well.

 You can export or delete data stored in Peak Health by contacting us.
 Data stored locally on your device can be cleared at any time through your browser.